 For decades, police have been looking for a person of interest in Moura’s murder.
 The cab driver from New Bedford had picked up a man in front of the Bank of Boston building on Pleasant Street in New Bedford at 11am that day.
 By noontime, Moura would not respond to radio contact to the cab company he worked for.
 Two hours after the pickup, his body was found.

 The person of interest is described as a white male with black hair that was neatly groomed.
 He was around five feet, seven inches tall and around 170 pounds with a slight gut and medium build.
 The clothing the man wore at the time was a black T-shirt, black pants and he may have been carrying a black or tan jacket.

-Who is the Lady of the Dunes?
+Who was the Lady of the Dunes?
+And who Killed her?